intentor/adic/README.md

 container.Bind<Transform>().ToPrefab("Prefabs/Whatever/MyPrefab");
 ```

-And, if needed, non generics versions of bindings' methods are also available:
+And, if needed, non-generics versions of bindings' methods are also available:

 ```cs
 container.Bind(someType).To(anotherType);